vwkd/code-system/src/languages/wasm/component.md

 ## Introduction

-broad-reaching architecture for building interoperable Wasm libraries, applications, and environments

-portable, load- and run-time-efficient binary format for separately-compiled components built from WebAssembly core modules that enable portable, cross-language composition.

-Support the definition of portable, virtualizable, statically-analyzable, capability-safe, language-agnostic interfaces, especially those being defined by [WASI].

-defines
-grammar of types that can be used in WASI interfaces;
-linking functionality that WASI can assume is used to compose separate modules of code, isolate their capabilities and virtualize WASI interfaces;
-core wasm ABI that core wasm toolchains can compile against when targeting WASI.

-like OS's process model (defining how processes start up and communicate with each other)
+- standard for composition of Wasm modules
+- enables capability-based, virtualizable interfaces

 ## Wasm Interface Type (WIT)

 - IDL for Component Model

-format to describe the imports and exports to a component
+describe the imports and exports to a component

 `.wit` file can contain multiple worlds
 beware: single `.wit` file doesn't necessarily correspond to single component!